Telling the SHSU Story

 If you have an event, accomplishment or potential story you'd like to publicize, please contact our office to share your idea.

-To provide clear and concise communications, university policy states that all media inquiries should be directed to the following university spokespeople:
+To provide clear and concise communications, university policy states that all media inquiries should be directed to university communications:

 Reporting and Filming on Campus